FruitGooseKSP/MyAntennaeNeverGoOffline/README.md

 This is a mini-mod that attempts to rebalance the transmission of science data.
 I personally got abosolutely sick to death of seeing the "not enough power! antenna retracting!" spam message everytime I tried to send something.
+What bugged me the most was why would any space agency use an antenna that is incapable of transmitting the data it needs?
+Would they use an engine that can't always get into orbit?
+Or it can but only if the wind's blowing a certain way?

 In a nutshell, this mod looks at the vessel and checks the number of solar panels and their ability to generate electricity, as well as the number/type of antennae and their ability